 Timely and proactive roadside assistance can make a major difference for highway safety.
 That's why Wisconsin is among a number of states that organizes highway safety patrol operations to clear traffic incidents, move disabled vehicles and manage other traffic hazards.

-In 2017, the department teamed up with State Farm® to launch the Wisconsin DOT State Farm® Safety Patrol.
-The Safety Patrol offers free, limited roadside assistance to drivers in need under the common goal of enhancing safety and mobility.
+The safety patrol offers free, limited roadside assistance to drivers in need under the common goal of enhancing safety and mobility.

-Comprised of specially equipped vehicles that patrol high-volume roadways and major work zones, the Safety Patrol assists motorists who are involved in minor crashes or are experiencing a breakdown.
+Comprised of specially equipped vehicles that patrol high-volume roadways and major work zones, the WisDOT Safety Patrol sponsored by GEICO assists motorists who are involved in minor crashes or are experiencing a breakdown.

 - Relocating disabled vehicles

 - Handling minor repairs (changing flat tires, battery jump starts)